MatthewXY01/Toy-XOR-Erasure-Coding/README.md

 # Toy-XOR-Erasure-Coding

-Project of CS7316: Large-scale Data Processing Technology [2021Spring].
+Project of CS7316: Large-scale Data Processing Technology [2021 Spring].

 In this project, I just implement a naive xor-ec not for Hadoop or Minio but for my own toy distributed file system... :)